-The textbook will be supplemented by the latest leading writings from top business journals.
-These will be made available at the learning platform, LumiNUS, and the university library.
-The module may also be enhanced by news-breaking materials to cover the most up-to-date business developments.
+The learning will be supplemented by the latest leading writings from top business journals.
+These will be accessible from the university library.
+The module may also be enhanced by news-breaking materials to cover the most upto-date business developments.